aerickt/lapwing-for-beginners/src/Chapter-21.md

 ## "-ual" words

-If you were to split these words using regular syllabic splitting, it would be difficult to accurately reflect the glide in the "-ual" sound.
-For example, if you were write the word "manual" in a way that the second stroke begins with a consonant, you would be left with `PHA/TPHAOU`.
-You could add a last stroke `WAL` to complete the word, but three strokes for such a short word is not very fast indeed.
-Instead, we can use `WAL` to represent the entire "-ual" cluster.
-This allows us to include the "n" consonant in the first stroke: `PHAPB/WAL`.
+It is very difficult to write the "-ual" sound using regular syllabic splitting rules.
+For example, to write the word "manual" in a way that the second stroke begins with a consonant is only possible as `PHA/TPHAOU`.
+It is possible to finish the word with `WAL`, but three strokes for such a short word is not very fast indeed.
+Instead, the `WAL` stroke on its own can represent the entire "-ual" cluster.
+Thus, by including the "n" consonant in the first stroke, it is possible to write this word with only two: `PHAPB/WAL`.

 ### `WAL`

-You can also think of the `WAL` stroke orthographically: the `W` key represents the "u", and the `AL` represents the "al".
+Another way of thinking of the `WAL` stroke is that the `W` key represents the "u", and the `AL` represents the "al".

 * `AOEBG/WAL` equal
 * `HA/PWEUFP/WAL` habitual